 For the three months ended September 30, 2013, and 2012 the change in net unrealized appreciation or depreciation on investments and foreign currency translation was an increase in net unrealized appreciation of \$10,827,018 and a decrease in net unrealized depreciation of \$12,408,508, respectively.
-The increase in net unrealized appreciation for the three months ended September 30, 2013 was comprised of an increase in net unrealized appreciation on investments of \$10,702,670 and a net unrealized foreign currency translation gain of \$124,348.
-The decrease in net unrealized appreciation for the three months ended September 30, 2012 was comprised of a decrease in net unrealized appreciation on investments of \$11,262,047 and a net unrealized foreign currency translation loss of \$1,146,461.
+The increase in net unrealized appreciation for the three months ended September 30, 2013 was comprised of an increase in net unrealized appreciation of \$12,4348.
+The decrease in net unrealized appreciation for the three appreciation for the three months ended September 30, 2013 was comprised of a decrease in net unrealized appreciation on investments of \$10,702,670 and a net unrealized foreign currency translation gain of \$124,348.
+The decrease in net unrealized appreciation on investments of \$11,262,047 and a net unrealized foreign currency translation loss of \$1,146,461.
 The increase in net unrealized appreciation on investments for the three months ended September 30, 2013 was a result of the strong performance of our portfolio companies.